tomasp1189/personal-README/README.md

 ## Getting Started

-Simply hit me up to start a conversation, or don't I'll eventually start one.
-I'm always up for a chat, the subject's not really important as long as we get to talk.
+To start a conversation, just hit me up – or don't.
+I'll likely start one anyway.
+I'm always up for a chat, and the subject isn't really important as long as we get to talk.

 ### Prerequisites

 None.
 Ask anybody.
-I'm hands down the easiest person to start a conversations with in the company.
+I'm probably the easiest person to strike up a conversation with in the company.

 ### Installation

-Choose any messaging or video-call app from the follwing list and you'll be ready to get started.
+Choose any messaging or video-call app from the following list, and you'll be ready to get started:

 - Discord
 - Meet